 It's up to the company to decide what type of security to offer, but companies on Republic typically use a Crowd Safe.
 Some companies may choose to also offer perks based on the amount you invest.

 The Crowd Safe is a financial instrument offered by most companies on Republic.

 Having hundreds or thousands of shareholders can slow a company down.
-When you receive a Crowd Safe you'll get the same financial outcome as a shareholder but with fewer voting and information rights; this allows a startup to operate more efficiently.
+If a Crowd Safe converts, you will get the same financial outcome as a shareholder, but without the voting and information rights; this allows a startup to operate more efficiently.